 If you are a beach lover, then Corsica is the place for you to vacation.
-Located north of Sardinia, off the Western coast of Italy, this French territory is perfect for both divers and hikers.
+The best beaches of Corsica are north of Sardinia, off the Western coast of Italy, this French territory is perfect for both divers and hikers.
 Travel to Corsica to enjoy sparkling waters full of sea life and an island with mountains, bays, beaches, valleys, tiny seaside villages, dense forests and hilltop chalets.
 This Mediterranean hideaway is the perfect escape from reality.

 There are fine and coarse white and golden sand beaches, plus pebbly beaches made up of millions of sea-molded stones of every color; and because of the nature of the landscape many of Corsica’s beaches are hidden coves accessible only on foot or by boat – there’s certainly something magical about exploring the coastal paths and stumbling across a deserted cove washed by the warm deep blue of the Mediterranean.
 These are truly great beach travel destinations!